-Here is a list of some of the most successful mentoring programs in the corporate world.
+Here's a summary of 16 of the most successful mentoring programs in the corporate world.

-- General Electric
+1. General Electric

-dubbed the company’s Experienced Commercial Leadership Program, GE’s mentoring program puts participants through eight-month of training and guidance in either sales or marketing, depending on their job.
-As well as helping employees develop robust marking and sales skills, the mentorship also focuses on enhancing leadership capabilities of participants.
+Dubbed the company’s ‘Experienced Commercial Leadership Program’, GE’s mentoring program puts participants through eight months of training and guidance in either sales or marketing, depending on their job.
+In addition to helping employees develop robust marking and sales skills, the mentorship also focuses on enhancing participants’ leadership capabilities.

-- Time Warner Cable
+5. Time Warner Cable

 With a focus on retaining top talent, Time Warner seeks to develop employee skills, enhance their familiarity of the industry as well as achieve any goals the participant has defined.